Turk Kardiyol Dern Ars. 2018; 46(5): 349-357 | DOI: 10.5543/tkda.2018.67817

 , Ahmet Taha Alper11

-Siyami Ersek Thoracic and Cardiovascular Surgery Center, Training and Research Hospital, Department of Cardiology, Istanbul, Turkey2
+Department of Cardiology, Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey2

-Siyami Ersek Thoracic and Cardiovascular Surgery Center, Training and Research Hospital, Department of Radiology, Istanbul, Turkey
+Department of Radiology, Dr. Siyami Ersek Thoracic and Cardiovascular Surgery Training and Research Hospital, İstanbul, Turkey

-OBJECTIVE Present study aimed to investigate the association between high on-treatment platelet reactivity of clopidogrel (HTPRC) and hepatosteatosis in patients who had elective stent implantation due to coronary artery disease.
+OBJECTIVE The present study is an investigation of the association between high on-treatment platelet reactivity to clopidogrel (HTPRC) and hepatosteatosis in patients who had elective stent implantation due to coronary artery disease.

-METHODS We prospectively enrolled 190 consecutive patients who had coronary stents implanted electively due to coronary artery disease.
-Eligible patients were given 300 mg loading dose of clopidogrel before percutaneous coronary intervention (PCI).
-All patients had undergone ultrasound examination for detection of fatty liver.
-Patients were divided into two groups according to detection of HTPRC: patients with HTPRC and patients without HTPRC.
+METHODS A total of 190 consecutive patients who underwent an elective coronary stent implantation due to coronary artery disease were prospectively enrolled in the study.
+Eligible patients were given a 300 mg loading dose of clopidogrel before percutaneous coronary intervention.
+All of the patients underwent an ultrasound assessment for fatty liver.
+The patients were divided into 2 groups according to the detection of HTPRC: patients with HTPRC and patients without HTPRC.

 How to cite this article